thatcatfromspace/bloomsync/README.md

-# bloomsync
+# BloomSync

-CLI-based, automatic directory synchronizer
+BloomSync is a automatic directory (content) syncronizer written in Python.